greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/madlib.html.md

 ### <a id="topic_tb3_2gd_3w"></a>Upgrading a MADlib Package

-To upgrade MADlib, run the `gppkg` utility with the `-u` option.
+To upgrade MADlib, run the `gppkg` utility with the `install` option to install the newer package version.
 This command upgrades an installed MADlib package to MADlib 1.18.0+2.

 ```
-$ gppkg -u madlib-1.18.0+2-gp7-rhel8-x86_64.gppkg
+$ gppkg install madlib-1.18.0+2-gp7-rhel8-x86_64.gppkg
 ```

 ### <a id="topic_bql_bgd_3w"></a>Upgrading MADlib Functions